IBM/event-automation/_eem_11.7/02-installing/06a-installing-egw-op.md

 9. Create a backup of the updated `gateway_cr.yaml` file, in addition to the `gateway_cr_original.yaml` file.

-_Also, how is the ConfigMap created from the properties file?_
 10. To install the {{site.data.reuse.egw}} through the {{site.data.reuse.openshift_short}} web console, complete the following steps:

       a. {{site.data.reuse.openshift_ui_login}}